 Remote Shutter Release

-These things are very affordable, and you won’t regret adding one to your arsenal.
+Remote shutter releases are very affordable, and you won’t regret adding one to your arsenal.
 They are super handy for getting super crisp tripod shots, and some have a locking mechanism so that you can take multiple pictures back to back without having to press the shutter again.
+(Most cameras have a high burst setting that will also take multiple pictures back to back, but those will be in quick succession.
+The shutter release is handy if you want multiple slower shots.)
 It is also required if your camera has a “bulb” setting, which is a long exposure setting where you determine how long the shutter stays open by how long you keep the shutter button down.
 It won’t work with the built-in shutter button on the camera itself, so if you want to use this setting, you’ll need a remote shutter release.

 You will want extra batteries.
 I repeat: YOU WILL WANT EXTRA BATTERIES.
 Many cameras only come with one, and there’s nothing worse than being right on the cusp of the best shot of your life just to discover that your battery is dead.
 You will want extra batteries.
 (I usually keep a minimum of 3.)

 Just like you don’t have to shell out tons of money on expensive camera equipment, you also don’t have to have a fancy camera to learn how to take beautiful photos of your family.
 Check out my post How to Take Better Pictures Without a Fancy Camera for tips on improving your photography skills no matter what gear you’re shooting with.

 And I love helping other photographers, so if you have any questions about how to get started, just leave them in the comments below!

 If you found this post helpful, please share it!
 Thanks!